AxisCommunications/acap3-examples/tensorflow-to-larod-cv25/README.md

 ## Environment for building and training

 In this example, we're going to be working within a Docker container environment.
-This is done as to get the correct version of Tensorflow installed, as well as the needed tools.
+This is done to get the correct version of Tensorflow installed, as well as the needed tools.
 The `run_env.sh` script also mounts the `env` directory to allow for easier interaction with the container.
 To start the environment, run the build script and then the run script with what you want to name the environment as an argument.
 The build script forwards the environment variables `http_proxy` and `https_proxy` to the environment to allow proxy setups.
 The scripts are run as seen below:

 ```sh
 ./build_env.sh